Caroline Shanti, Ph.D., LCSW

 social work, burnout, self-care, University of Southern Maine, Thinking Matters Symposium

 Prior literature clearly demonstrates that social workers are at a high risk for burnout, compassion fatigue, secondary stress, and vicarious trauma (Kapilistas & Corcoran, 2015) (Kinman & Grant, 2011).
 Social work programs that have incorporated training on self-care education have found students less stressed and with less burnout.
 Using Self Care Deficit Theory as a theoretical basis, the purpose of this descriptive quantitative study is explore the ways in which social work students at the University of Southern Maine are incorporating self-care into their education and lives.
 Students participated in a survey, which measures self-care in multiple domains.
 Descriptive and inferential statistics are applied using SPSS.
 A total of 40 students responded and participated in the survey.
 Students could benefit from a focus on self care in the curriculum, as shown in figure two.
 Both groups averaged around a score of 3, “I do this ok” with 24 participants stating that, with both 8 participants averaging at a score of 2, “I did this well” and a score of 4 “I barely or rarely did this”.

 Andreasen, Rachel, "Self-Care in Graduate and Undergraduate Social Work Students at the University of Southern Maine" (2018).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 133.